 |Nutritional Guidelines (per serving)|

-This turkey hash recipe is made with leftover turkey, chopped celery and other vegetables, along with turkey gravy.
+This hearty hash is made with leftover turkey, chopped celery and other vegetables, along with turkey gravy.
 Leftover diced potatoes are be added to the dish as well.
 It's an excellent way to use your leftover turkey.

 The recipe is really quite versatile.
-Make it with or without the bell pepper or add sliced mushrooms to the hash along with the celery and onion.
+Make it with or without the bell pepper or add sliced mushrooms, along with the celery and onion.
 If you have lots of leftover vegetables along with the turkey, dice them and use some in the hash.
-Carrots, rutabaga, peas or corn would be great additions.
-Or add some finely chopped ham or bacon for a smoky flavor.
+Carrots, rutabaga, peas or corn would be great additions, or add some finely chopped ham or bacon for a smoky flavor.

 - 4 to 6 tablespoons butter

 - 1/2 cup onion (chopped)

 - 2 to 3 tablespoons red bell pepper (chopped), or pimientos (diced)

 - 2 cups cooked potatoes (diced)